-In October 1997, the American Association of Public Health Dentistry approved "Competency Statements for Dental Public Health".
+In October 1997, and revised in 2016, the American Association of Public Health Dentistry approved "Competency Statements for Dental Public Health".
 This document outlines the competencies expected of a public health dentist.
 The term competency has been used to denote the knowledge, skills, and values necessary to function as a specialist in dental public health.
 It is expected that the specialist will perform these skills at the competent level.